-[According to family members, Sigmund’s father — who was also named Sigmund — was ill and couldn’t board the train so Sigmund Junior took his place.]
+Sigmund’s father [who was also named Sigmund] was ill and couldn’t board the train so Sigmund Junior took his place.

 One didn’t need three strikes to get on the wrong side of the Third Reich.
 One was plenty.

 The steam train pulled into Oswiecim, hissing and jerking to a stop outside a three-story former government building.
-It would be home for the prisoners until renovations to the old army base were finished.
+It would be home for the prisoners until renovations to an old army base, nearby, were finished.

 No one had a bed, nor a mattress.
 Everyone slept on the floor.

-But things weren’t good there.
-In fact, they were terrible.
+But things weren’t good.
 The guards bullied prisoners, forcing them to exercise up to eight hours a day.
 They also discriminated.
 For some reason, the 30 Jewish men were singled out and treated far more harshly than others.

-Suddenly, the argument turned violent.
+The argument turned suddenly violent.
 Mr. Capo seized his adversary in a ‘Nelson’ headlock and began bashing his head against a large, circular iron connecting plate protruding from the end of the carriage.
 He kept ramming the victim’s head — even after his skull had split open — splattering the plate with blood, hair and brain tissue.

 Sigmund couldn’t believe it.
-With his mouth wide open, the kid thought to himself, “this is not a good place …” It sure as hell wasn’t.
+With his mouth wide open, he thought to himself, “this is not a good place …” It sure as hell wasn’t.

 He was in a hellhole that would gain infamy by its German name: Auschwitz.